Charles-Marteau/Mycrograd/README.md

 ### my_optim.py

 We define two optimizers: stochastic gradient descent (SGD) and Adam.
-These optimizers interact with the layer parameters of my_nn by updating their values according to one of these optimization algorithm.
+These optimizers interact with the layer parameters of my_nn by updating their values according to one of these optimization algorithms.

 ### experiment.ipynb

 In this notebook we test our layers, our automatic differentiation and our optimizers by putting everything together and training neural networks.
 We define a feed forward neural network and train it on a random dataset.
-Then we train a transformer to do addition of two digits number.
-We conclude with a coparison with torch.
+Then we train a transformer to do addition of two-digits numbers.
+We conclude with a comparison with torch.